KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/cd/deploy-application-in-remote-cluster-via-token.md

 To configure application deployment in remote cluster using the Capsule tool, follow the steps below:

-1. Create a ServiceAccount for deployment
+1. Create a ServiceAccount for deployment:

     ```yaml
     apiVersion: v1